-Originally supported through our All-Island Fund, LGBT Ireland and the Rainbow Project (NI), in 2023 formed a national forum for the community.
-The result has been incredible with 30-Pride Celebrations supported to combat isolation and loneliness for people outside major cities.
+Originally supported through our All-Island Fund, LGBT Ireland and the Rainbow Project formed a national forum for the community in 2023.
+The result has been incredible with 30 Pride Celebrations supported to combat isolation and loneliness for people outside major cities.